 - Kept only as long as necessary for the purposes we have told you about

 - Kept securely.

-In connection with your application for work with us, we will collect, store, and use a range of data, including the following categories of personal information about you:
+In connection with your application for work with us, we may collect, store, and use a range of data, including the following categories of personal information about you:

-- The information you have provided on our application form, including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualifications
+- The information you have provided on an application form, if applicable, including name, title, address, telephone number, personal email address, employment history, qualifications

 - Details about your qualifications, skills, experience and employment history